vladyslav-shulhach/newsletter-sign-up-with-success-message-main/README-template.md

 # Frontend Mentor - Newsletter sign-up form with success message solution

 This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor provides a variety of challenges to help developers practice and improve their coding skills by working on real-world projects.
+This challenge was a great opportunity to improve my HTML, CSS, JavaScript and responsive design abilities.

 ## Table of contents